Empirical priors for prediction in sparse high-dimensional linear regression: Empirical prior for regression

 For variable selection-related tasks, the marginal posterior for the configuration, $S$, is the relevant object, and a closed-form expression is available:

-where $\hat y_S$ is the fitted response based on the least squares fit to $(y, X_S)$.
-From this, one can immediately construct a Metropolis--Hastings procedure to sample $S$ from the posterior $\pi^n$; a shotgun stochastic search strategy could also be taken, as in \citet{ecap}.
-If samples from the posterior of $\beta$ are also desired, then the $S$ sampler can be augmented by sampling from the conditional posterior for $\beta_S$, given $S$, along the way.
-Contrary to popular belief, posterior sampling of $S$ is {\em not} prohibitively slow; see Section~\ref{S:examples}.
+where $\hat y_S$ is the fitted response based on the least squares fit to $(y, X_S)$. \citet{martin.mess.walker.eb} propose a Metropolis--Hastings procedure to sample from $S$ and, if $\beta$ samples are also desired, then one can augment the $S$ sampler by sampling from the conditional posterior for $\beta_S$, given $S$, along the way.